Jonathan2251/lbd/_sources/gpu.txt

 A texture unit, also called a texture mapping unit (TMU) or a texture processing unit (TPU), is a hardware component in a GPU that does sampling.
 Fast texture sampling is one of the key requirements for good GPU performance [#tpu]_.
-So, the argument sampler in texture function as above is sampler_2d index.
+The argument sampler in texture function as above is sampler_2d index from 'teuxture unit' for texture object [#textureobject]_.
+Whenever you call a sampling function on a sampler uniform variable the corresponding texture unit (and texture object) will be used [#textureobject]_.

 In order to let the 'texture unit' binding by driver, frontend compiler must pass the name of 'texture unit' to backend, and backend must allocate the (index, memaddr) of 'texture unit' in the compiled binary file.
-Driver will be triggered and set memaddr when user program call api glGenTextures, glBindTexture and glTexImage2D before shader program executing on gpu [#tpu]_.
+Driver will be triggered and set memaddr when user program call api glGenTextures, glBindTexture and glTexImage2D before shader program executing on gpu [#textureobject]_.
-So even llvm intrinsic extended function providing an easy way to do code generation through llvm td (Target Description) file written.
+Even llvm intrinsic extended function providing an easy way to do code generation through llvm td (Target Description) file written.
-GPU backend compiler is a little complex than CPU backend.
+GPU backend compiler is still a little complex than CPU backend.

 .. [#Quantitative] Book Figure 4.13 of Computer Architecture: A Quantitative Approach 5th edition (The